The International National Trusts Organisation (INTO)

 What is RISE?

-Practitioners working at INTO member sites come together in monthly webinars to share their experience of interpreting the history of slavery with their peers, supported by Elon Cook-Lee, Director of Interpretation and Education for historic sites at the NTHP.
+Practitioners working at INTO member sites come together in monthly webinars to share their experience of interpreting the history of slavery with their peers.
+Elon Cook-Lee, Director of Interpretation and Education for historic sites at the NTHP, co-leads this programme with INTO.

 If you work for an INTO member and would like to get involved in the RISE programme, please contact us at info@into.org

-In 2022, we welcomed 25 site directors from INTO members around Africa, the Caribbean, America and Europe to a programme of peer-to-peer learning, structured around open conversations.
+25 site directors from INTO members around Africa, the Caribbean, America and Europe participate in a programme of peer-to-peer learning, structured around open conversations.

-RISE participants were invited to explore bilateral collaborations in a series of direct TAP INTO exchanges.
+RISE participants were invited to explore in-person collaborations in a series of direct TAP INTO exchanges.
+Read more about how National Trust (EWNI) and Jamaica National Heritage Trust are learning from a closer relationship.

 What does the programme cover?

-With a focus on the institution of racial slavery that was prevalent across the Atlantic Ocean from the sixteenth to nineteenth centuries, RISE covers the following themes:
+Focussing on the institution of racial slavery that was prevalent across the Atlantic from the sixteenth to nineteenth centuries, RISE covers the following themes:

 • Re-imagining heritage sites – equitable and respectful interpretation strategies